OzzyCzech/ozzyczech.cz/content/macOS/Markdown editors.md

 brew install --cask typora
 ```

+## Byword

+Byword is a simple, elegant Markdown editor for Mac and iOS.
+Download from: https://bywordapp.com/

+## Paper

+Paper is a beautiful, flexible writing app for crafting notes and prose in Markdown.
+Download from: https://papereditor.app/

 ## [Nota](https://nota.md/)

 Pro notes app designed for local Markdown files.
 From simple notes and todo lists, to articles and journals, to wikis and second brain — no accounts, no subscription, no vendor lock-in.

 ## [Notable](https://notable.app/)

-Markdown note taking app supports tags, dark theme, zen mode, multi edit and so on
+Markdown note-taking app supports tags, dark theme, zen mode, multi edit and so on

 ```shell
 brew install --cask notable
 ```

 # [GitJournal](https://gitjournal.io/)

 Mobile first Markdown Notes integrated with Git.
 Can be integrated with other editors.

 ## [MacDown](https://macdown.uranusjr.com/)

 Open source Markdown editor inspired by [Mou](http://25.io/mou/), with live preview of extended markdown syntaxes

 ```shell